manuel-huez/slopelint/README.md

 # slopelint

 > [!WARNING]
 > `slopelint` is still **early-stage**.
-Expect rough edges, breaking changes, and incomplete docs.
+Expect rough edges, breaking changes, and
+> conservative misses.

-`slopelint` is a Go analyzer for preventing code slop in Go codebases.
+`slopelint` is a Go analyzer for catching code slop: code that gets longer, noisier, or more ceremonial without carrying more meaning.

-It targets code that keeps getting longer, noisier, and more ceremonial without adding meaning: redundant guards, dead branches, copied validation, trivial wrappers, and comments that only restate code.

-LLM output is one source of that slop, not the only one.
-The same patterns show up after rushed refactors, cargo-cult defensive programming, and copy-paste maintenance.
+It targets redundant guards, unreachable branches, copied validation, trivial wrappers, overbuilt private APIs, and comments that only restate names.
+LLM output is one source of that slop, not the only one; the same patterns show up after rushed refactors, defensive copy-paste, and cargo-cult abstractions.

-## Current focus

-Today `slopelint` is strongest at path-sensitive redundancy and a small set of structural simplifications.

-Shipped rules:
+## What It Catches

+Path-proven redundancy:

 - repeated `nil`, empty-string, boolean, enum, or `len(...)` checks after guard clauses
-- redundant right-hand side of `&&` / `||`
+- redundant left or right sides of `&&` / `||`
-- repeated `IsX()` predicate checks after guard clauses
+- repeated no-arg `IsX()` predicate checks after guard clauses
-- unreachable `switch` cases on already-filtered path
+- unreachable `switch` cases on already-filtered paths

+Structural ceremony:

-- boolean-return ceremony like `if cond { return true }; return false`
+- boolean-return or boolean-assignment ceremony like `if cond { return true }; return false`
-- identical `if` / `else` or adjacent `switch` branch bodies
+- identical `if` / `else` bodies
+- adjacent `switch` cases with identical bodies
+- redundant `default` clauses in exhaustive `bool` and closed const-set switches
+- redundant `len(src) > 0` guards before `append(dst, src...)`
 - adjacent `range` loops that repeat the same body
-- redundant `default` in exhaustive `bool` and closed const-set switches
-- redundant `len(src) > 0` guards before `append(dst, src...)`
 - one-read temp aliases like `name := req.Name`

+Package-level smells:

 - trivial private wrappers with one production callsite
 - doc comments that only restate private declaration names
 - `IsX` predicates that do not return `bool` or `(bool, error)`